 These aren’t necessarily bad people, they’re just vocal.
 And when others are vocal about sharing bad experiences they’ve had with your company, it will scare others from contacting you, regardless of how good you may be.
+The truth is, people only tend to leave reviews when their experience with your company is either excellent or disastrous.

 Getting back into customer’s good graces isn’t easy, either, because 80% report that they will not buy from a company with negative reviews.